Urban Innovation Grants

 Award

-Award funding cannot be used for faculty salary support, course reduction, academic leave, or summer salary, sub-awards to external (non-University of Chicago) collaborators, the purchase of equipment at institutions other than University of Chicago, or indirect costs.
+Award funding cannot be used for faculty salary support, course reduction, academic leave, or summer salary, sub-awards to external (non-University of Chicago) collaborators, the purchase of equipment at institutions other than the University of Chicago, or indirect costs.
 Indirect costs are those that are not directly identifiable to a specific sponsored project (administrative, clerical work, telephones, office supplies, electricity, gas, rent, etc.).

 Criteria